Share your work as images, or save it as a workspace and a KMZ file.

 - ArcGIS Earth supports importing and exporting a workspace starting at version 1.2.
 Workspaces from earlier versions are not compatible.

-- Some drawings styles, such as dashed lines or placemark icons of ArcGIS Earth 1.2, may not be well supported in the latest release.
+- Some drawing styles, such as dashed lines or placemark icons of ArcGIS Earth 1.2, may not be well supported in the latest release.

-- ArcGIS Earth workspace supports saving bookmarks starting at version 1.8.
+- The ArcGIS Earth workspace supports saving bookmarks starting at version 1.8.

-- The default ArcGIS Earth workspace directory is updated to user's Documents folder starting at version 1.8.
+- The default ArcGIS Earth workspace directory is updated to your Documents folder starting at version 1.8.